avacore1337/OneLife/README.md

 - N - Nice to have, thing/ideas that we can implement if we think they are fun or a good learning experience

 ## Both

-### C - Tombs

-Implement "tombs" (the thing that makes you get more coins when rebirthing)

-### C - Activities

-Things you do to boosts stats etc

 ## Rust/Engine